zeek/zeek/scripts/base/init-bare.zeek.rst

          ICMP.

    A connection's transport-layer protocol.
-Note that Bro uses the term "connection" broadly, using flow semantics for ICMP and UDP.
+Note that Zeek uses the term "connection" broadly, using flow semantics for ICMP and UDP.

 .. zeek:type:: udp_hdr